Three Men Nabbed After Police Spot Suspicious Breakdown on Queens Drive

-Three men were arrested after officers spotted suspicious activity while assisting stranded motorists.
+Three men were arrested late last night after police noticed suspicious activity while helping stranded motorists on Queens Drive, Clifton.

-At the scene, a 31-year-old man was arrested on suspicion of assaulting a police officer, being drunk and disorderly, driving while intoxicated, and possessing an offensive weapon.
+• A 31-year-old man was arrested on suspicion of assaulting a police officer, drunk and disorderly behaviour, driving while intoxicated, and possession of an offensive weapon.

-A 48-year-old man was arrested on suspicion of possessing an offensive weapon and driving while intoxicated.
+• A 48-year-old man was also arrested on suspicion of carrying an offensive weapon and driving under the influence.

-All three are still being held as investigations continue.
+All three remain in custody as investigations continue.

-Thanks to the responding officer’s instincts and realising something wasn’t quite right, potentially dangerous weapons were recovered and a potential road traffic accident was avoided,” said Detective Inspector Jon Kerry of Nottinghamshire Police.
+Thanks to the responding officer’s instincts, dangerous weapons were recovered, and a potential accident was avoided,” said Detective Inspector Jon Kerry of Nottinghamshire Police.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.